coderkatew/bear-yoga/README.md

 ### Details for Testing<br>
 **Login Details**<br>
 To register for the site, users will need to provide a verified email address but this has been set to 'optional' for the purposes of this project.<br><br>
-Super user login details have been provided to Code Institute on project submission. <br><br>
+Superuser login details have been provided to Code Institute on project submission. <br><br>
 **Test Card Details**<br>
 The following test card details can be used to submit test Stripe payments on the site: